 Conclusions

-In this review, we summarized the biochemistry underlying the synthesis of milk fat, including the individual steps and key proteins (such as transporters and enzymes) involved in these steps.
-However, due to advances in animal husbandry, nutrition, and genetics, today’s dairy cattle produce a much higher volume of milk than they did half a century ago.
-Because the partition of FA in milk coming of either endogenous or exogenous origins to the mammary gland is dependent on energy balance and animal health, it might be relevant to re-examine their origins, if only to confirm that findings from half a century ago still hold true with modern practices.
-The mechanisms underlying the uptake of circulating LCFA from lipoproteins into cells with the help of FATP as well as the intracellular trafficking of said LCFA with FABP remain largely unclear, not only for MEC, but for cellular biology in general.
-The subtlety of lipid droplets in MEC, from their budding in the ER membrane, their migration through the cell, and their exocytosis in milk as MFG needs to be further explored.
-As does the importance of phospholipid synthesis in their regulatory roles towards lipid droplets and their relationship to ER stress.
-Lastly, as many lipid metabolism enzymes come in multiple isoforms, there is still the need to properly characterize the role of each of these isoforms in the context of milk fat synthesis, particularly as some of these enzymes appear to have dual roles as both enzymes and regulatory proteins.
+In this review, we summarized the biochemistry underlying the synthesis of milk fat, including the individual steps and key proteins (such as transporters and enzymes, Supplemental Table 1) involved in these steps.
+However, owing to advances in animal husbandry, nutrition, and genetics, today’s dairy cattle produce a much higher volume of milk than they did half a century ago.
+Because the partition of FAs in milk from either endogenous or exogenous origins to the mammary gland is dependent on energy balance and animal health, it might be relevant to re-examine their origins to confirm whether findings from half a century ago still hold true in modern practices.
+The mechanisms underlying the uptake of circulating LCFAs from lipoproteins into cells with the help of FATP, as well as the intracellular trafficking of these LCFAs with FABPs remain largely unclear, not only for MECs but also for cellular biology in general.
+The subtlety of lipid droplets in MECs, including their budding in the ER membrane, migration through the cell, and exocytosis in milk as MFGs, needs to be further explored, as does the importance of the synthesis of phospholipids in their regulatory roles in lipid droplets and their relationship with ER stress.
+Last, as many lipid metabolism enzymes come in multiple isoforms, there is still the need to characterize the role of each of these isoforms properly in the context of milk fat synthesis, particularly as some of these enzymes appear to have dual roles as both enzymes and regulatory proteins.

-Acknowledgement
+Acknowledgment

 We would like to thank Dr. John Barlow for his support in writing this review.